 Four (4) Causes of Ladder Accidents

 Selecting the Wrong Type of Ladder

 Further, never reach too far to either side; instead climb down, move the ladder to the side, closer to what was reached for, then climb back-up the ladder.
 This is much safer and will help prevent falls and injuries and even deaths.

+Always place the ladder on level and firm ground.
+Failure to do so can cause the ladder to tip and fall which may result in injuries to the user.
 Never place the ladder in front of an unguarded door, unless it is carefully and securely locked or blocked.

 If you plan to use a ladder, the best thing to do is to find a helper to support the base of the in-use ladder.
 If no helper is available, the consider staking the feet of the ladder to provide some additional safety support.
 If you are injured while using a ladder, depending on the cause of the accident, you may be entitled to compensation for your injuries.
 To find out if financial compensation is available in your case, contact an experienced LA ladder injury lawyer today!